Home

 In 2004 I was delighted to accept a job in Ireland as a Sales Assistant, at just €22,000 or $25,000 a year!

-A photo from an event at the University of Manchester.
+A photo from a LGBT event at the University of Manchester.
 It shows students age 18 to 21

 Gabrielle Schaffer